-“The LX Series boilers are equipped with a high efficiency rating right off the shelf,” Hargett explains.
-“When I say ‘off the shelf’ — that’s without adding any additional combustion trim or flu gas recirculation to the unit.”
+“The LX Series boilers are equipped with a high-efficiency rating right off the shelf,” Hargett explains.
+“When I say ‘off the shelf’ — that’s without adding any additional combustion trim or flue gas recirculation to the unit.”

 When working with Miura customers, Hargett often likens the LX Series models as the “Cadillac” of the Miura line.

-Of course, that’s only in terms of their superior performance — in terms of their size, they are a far cry from the hulking presence of these classic landshark cars.
-In fact, the LX boilers have the smallest footprint per horsepower output.
+Of course, that’s only in terms of their superior performance — in terms of their size, they are a far cry from the hulking presence of these classic Landshark cars.
+In fact, the LX boilers have the smallest footprint per horsepower output of any.
 The compact size takes just 50 percent of the space required by a traditional fire tube boiler, and they don’t need the pull-space that conventional boilers require.

-There are basically two standards of measuring a boiler system’s efficiency: its fuel-to-steam efficiency (how much fuel it consumes at maximum capacity) and its in-service efficiency (how a boiler system responds in everyday use).
-The LX Series Industrial Boilers exceed expectations in both categories.
-These units feature computer-aided design that provides optimal heating surface transfer.
-Minimal water content is required to gain fuel-to-steam efficiencies of 85 percent.
-A fire tube boiler generally produces up to 83 percent fuel-to-steam efficiencies.
-It’s important to note that, with actual use, Miura boilers can save your organization 10-40 percent on fuel compared to traditional firetube boilers.
+The LX Series Industrial Boilers exceed expectations in both fuel-to-steam efficiency and its in-service efficiency.
+These units feature a computer-aided design that provides optimal heating surface transfer for an AFUE rating of 85 percent.
+A fire-tube boiler generally produces up to 83 percent fuel-to-steam efficiencies.
+It’s important to note that, with actual use, Miura boilers can save your organization 10-40 percent on fuel compared to traditional fire tube boilers.

-Efficiency isn’t just about conserving energy and costs; it’s also about eco-friendliness and reducing the amount of harmful emissions.
+Efficiency isn’t just about conserving energy and costs; it’s also about eco-friendliness and reducing the number of harmful emissions.
 Given recent reports and concerns about global warming, the need for low emission boilers is more critical than ever.
-With steam boilers, one key emissions standard is the amount of harmful nitrogen oxides (NOx) released into the environment.
-When a steam boiler is considered low NOx or ultra-low NOx, it releases far fewer of these harmful agents into the environment, and you can safely say you have a “green” boiler system.
-This is why environmentally conscious companies prefer modular water-tube boilers, and why you should care about your own boiler’s NOx emissions.
+With steam boilers, one key emissions standard is the number of harmful nitrogen oxides (NOx) released into the environment.
+When a gas boiler is considered low NOx or ultra-low NOx, it releases far fewer of these harmful agents into the environment, and you can safely say you have a “green” boiler system.
+This is why environmentally conscious companies prefer modular water tube boilers, and why you should care about your own boiler’s NOx emissions.

 The LX Series is specifically designed to meet or exceed low NOx emissions standards.
 Hargett adds that the LX Series models are made to meet “stringent low NOx criteria in certain parts of the country, just strictly based upon their pressure vessel design and how their flue gas temperatures and their burner flame temperatures run much cooler because we’re compacting the pressure vessel.”
-The end result is a boiler system that can help your company meet it sustainability goals, and even help with LEED certification.
+The end result is a boiler system with cleaner exhaust gases that can help your company meet its sustainability goals, and even help with LEED certification.